Birmingham Phoenix: History

-Ground
+As part of the 2025 Hundred sale, the ECB gave Warwickshire County Cricket Club a 51% stake in the franchise with the remaining 49% sold in an auction process.
+Knighthead Capital Management LLC purchased 49% of the franchise with Warwickshire County Cricket Club retaining their stake.
+They took operational control on 1 October 2025.

+Grounds

 Both the Birmingham Phoenix men's side and women's sides play at the home of Warwickshire County Cricket Club, Edgbaston Cricket Ground, in the Edgbaston area of Birmingham.
 The women's side had been due to play at the home of Worcestershire County Cricket Club, New Road, Worcester but both teams were brought together at the same ground as a result of the COVID-19 pandemic.